 Every business wants to reduce brochure printing costs.
 It is a major marketing expense and can quickly erode a marketing budget.
 However, many businesses are under the impression that, in order to reduce brochure printing costs, you have to order your brochures in bulk.
 That is not necessarily the case anymore, and this article explains why.

 The traditional thinking of ‘you get what you pay for’ is sometimes, but not always the case.
-Because clever game-changing technology and innovation has changed our world, many people pay different prices for exactly the same product or services.
+Because clever game-changing technology and innovations have changed our world, many people pay different prices for exactly the same product or services.
 Take, for example, a store belonging to a global coffee chain versus a small, family-owned local coffee shop.
 Their coffee is equally good.
 The service is reasonable in both establishments.
 However, one thing is for sure.
-The local owner will pay more, not only for their coffee beans, but for pretty much everything else as well.
+The local owner will pay more, not only for their coffee beans but for pretty much everything else as well.

-The procurement department of the global chain has figured out that by negotiating deals, not only using their size and scale, but also clever buying practices and understanding the individual components of everything they are buying it can reduce brochure printing costs.
+The global chain's procurement department has figured out that negotiating deals, using their size and scale, and clever buying practices, and understanding the individual components of everything they are buying can reduce brochure printing costs.

 For example, let’s take the color brochures that are sitting on the counter.
-Some may be mass-produced or they may be localized for the country or location where they are being used.
-However, what the global coffee chain will have realized is that they can design once and use digital asset management technology to customize the brochures for the region they are being produced for.
+Some may be mass-produced or localized for the country or location where they are being used.
+However, the global coffee chain will have realized that they can design once and use digital asset management technology to customize the brochures for the region they are being produced for.

 That means that they pay for design once.
 Once the design is right, they bring it into a DAM (digital asset management) system like Tweak and produce the local translations and cultural elements (like photos) that need to be changed to make the brochures relevant to the audience.
 From then on, the big coffee chain has some minor marketing or translation costs in an online application in the DAM system.

-Because artwork, usually a high resolution PDF file, is ready in plenty of time, it is possible to reduce brochure printing costs by negotiating really good prices for printing.
-This means that the coffee giant takes a cost for design up front which is divided into the number of copies being finally printed.
+Because artwork, usually a high-resolution PDF file, is ready in plenty of time, it is possible to reduce brochure printing costs by negotiating excellent printing prices.
+This means that the coffee giant pays a design cost upfront, divided into the number of copies being finally printed.

 However, if we take the case of a family-owned local coffee shop, which wants to create a similar brochure, the situation is very different.
-They will usually work with a local designer to produce a brochure, which may go through multiple iterations before it is produced and honed to something that reflects the ethos and brand values of the family coffee business.
+They will usually work with a local designer to produce a brochure, which may go through multiple iterations before it is produced and honed to something that reflects the family coffee business's ethos and brand values.

-So, let’s say the pre-press costs are $3,000 and printing 5000 copies costs $1000, the cost is $1.25 per unit.
-It’s hard for the small business owner to avoid these costs on a custom designed brochure.
+So, let’s say the pre-press costs are $3,000 and printing 5000 copies cost $1000, the cost is $1.25 per unit.
+It’s hard for the small business owner to avoid these costs on a custom-designed brochure.
 You might imagine that the re-orders will be costing only 20 cents each or so, but that rarely happens.
-When the reprint happens, prices may be changing or some new seasonal change will be involved which requires new elements to be changed by the designer.
+When the reprint happens, prices may be changing, or some new seasonal change will be involved, requiring new elements to be changed by the designer.

 Using Tweak to Reduce Brochure Printing Costs

-Using services like Tweak or Flyeralarm, it is possible to select from hundreds of attractive pre-designed brochures, which include premium quality photography, professionally written copy, which can be customized to the needs of the business.
-This design and the creative assets associated with it will be included in the cost of printing the brochures which substantially reduces the cost of ‘starting from scratch’ with a blank page and paying for every minute of time which is being spent on the project.
+Using services like Tweak or Flyeralarm, it is possible to select from hundreds of attractive pre-designed brochures, which include premium quality photography, professionally written copy, which can be customized to the business's needs.
+This design and the creative assets associated with it will be included in printing the brochures, which substantially reduces the cost of ‘starting from scratch’ with a blank page and paying for every minute spent on the project.

 So, the economies of scale start applying straight away.
-Designing, say four related brochure templates for the coffee shop will not be a multiple of the single design cost.
-Once the designer produces the first template, the other will be adaption, which will probably just take a few hours each.
-In fact, it makes much more sense to decide all of the assets that will be required throughout the year – from napkins to posters to press ads and large format display and get the talented graphic designer to create templates for all of them.
+Designing four related brochure templates for the coffee shop will not be a multiple of the single design cost.
+Once the designer produces the first template, the other will be an adaptation, which will probably take a few hours each.
+In fact, it makes much more sense to decide all of the assets that will be required throughout the year – from napkins to posters to press ads and large format displays and get the talented graphic designer to create templates for all of them.

 Once the templates are created, it is a simple matter of uploading them to Tweak or a similar digital asset management system.
-During this process, it is possible to ‘lock down’ the elements that should not be moved or changed, to protect the brand integrity.
+During this process, it is possible to ‘lockdown’ the elements that should not be moved or changed to protect brand integrity.
 It is also easy to upload multiple libraries of photos for different campaigns or seasons and make them available for easy inclusion in designs.
 So, every time a new version needs to be created, there are no more expensive trips to the designer (who probably doesn’t really enjoy making these excruciating changes anyway!).

 A marketing intern or administrator with no design or software knowledge can quickly make the change required on Tweak’s online system in a web browser and produce a proof.
-Then it is simply a matter of creating a high resolution print ready PDF and sending it to a local or online printer.
-This is a good option for reduce brochure printing costs on ‘branded design’.
-It has the benefit of 24/7 access to design assets and minimal cost to create new artwork and benefit from producing new brochures and other collateral pretty much for the printing cost only.
+Then it is simply a matter of creating a high-resolution print-ready PDF and sending it to a local or online printer.
+This is a good option for reducing brochure printing costs on ‘branded design.’
+It benefits from 24/7 access to design assets and minimal cost to create new artwork and benefit from producing new brochures and other collateral pretty much for the printing cost only.